-Fitness is a topic that’s always being updated.
+Fitness is a topic that’s constantly being updated.
 Research keeps telling us more about the body and how it responds to exercise.
-And as with everything, trends and fads come and go that muddy the water of what’s actually effective when it comes to working out.
+And as with everything, trends and fads come and go that muddy the water of what’s actually effective when working out.

 So, because nobody wants to waste time with exercises that aren’t worth it, here are the top five overrated exercises and the things we should be doing instead.